Olmeneta

 Olmeneta (Cremunés: Ulmenéeda) is a comune (municipality) in the Province of Cremona in the Italian region Lombardy, located about 70 km southeast of Milan and about 11 km north of Cremona.

 Olmeneta borders the following municipalities: Casalbuttano ed Uniti, Castelverde, Corte de' Cortesi con Cignone, Pozzaglio ed Uniti, Robecco d'Oglio.

 San Giovanni Battista is the Roman Catholic parish church of the town.

 Transportation

-Olmeneta has a railway station which is a junction of the lines Brescia–Cremona and Treviglio–Cremona.
+Olmeneta is served by the Olmeneta railway station located at the junction of the lines Brescia–Cremona and Treviglio–Cremona.